JohnRDOrazio/jQuery-Clock-Plugin/README.md

 $("#clock").clock({"timestamp":customtimestamp});
 ```

+See an example of this in action here: **http://jsbin.com/qoduzacabi/1/edit?html,css,js,output**

 ## Custom server generated timestamp

 This functionality can be useful to use a **server timestamp** (such as produced by a php script) instead of a client timestamp (such as produced by javascript).